-And follow, they did.
-For a while.
+And follow, they did... for a while.
 Jesus' baptism jumpstarts his ministry.
 In a matter of days, he's surrounded by disciples.
 In a matter of weeks, he's preaching before thousands.
-In a matter of months, he has the religious authorities turned upside down and scurrying under rocks for fear of his influence.
+In a matter of months, he has the religious authorities scurrying under rocks for fear of his influence.

 But it doesn't last.
 In just three years, those same people searching for the Christ are hurling insults at Jesus.
 Spitting on him.
 Mocking him.
-Crying, "Crucify him!
-Crucify him!"
+Crying, "Crucify him!"
 God had answered their prayer and they didn't care.
-God had opened heaven, pointed to Jesus, and said, "This one!
+God had opened heaven, pointed at Jesus, and said, "This one!
 Follow him!"
 And they rebelliously refused.